longrw/OmniCellX/README.md

 ### VlnPlot & DotPlot

 Unlike FeaturePlot, VlnPlot and DotPlot displays the expression of a group of marker genes at the single-cell level.
 Users can input a set of markers either by adding them one by one or by directly entering them into the text box.
 This allows for a comprehensive visualization of multiple markers simultaneously, facilitating the comparison of their expression patterns across clusters or cell types.

+# Citation
+If you use OmniCellX in your research, please considering citing:
+OmniCellX: A Versatile and Comprehensive Browser-Based Tool for Single-Cell RNA Sequencing Analysis. doi: <a href="https://doi.org/10.3390/biology14101437" target="_blank">10.3390/biology14101437</a>